carbon-language/carbon-lang/libcxx/docs/UsingLibcxx.rst

     $ clang++ -stdlib=libc++ test.cpp
     $ clang++ -std=c++11 -stdlib=libc++ test.cpp

-On OS X and FreeBSD libc++ is the default standard library and the ``-stdlib=libc++`` is not required.
+On macOS and FreeBSD libc++ is the default standard library and the ``-stdlib=libc++`` is not required.

 .. _alternate libcxx: